 Due __/__/__ The item has arrived or is on loan to you and is due back on this date.

-As well as the dashboard you will also receive notifications from us via email updating you on progress.
+As well as viewing the status of you request in your account , you will also receive notifications from us via email updating you on progress.

 What happens next after I have made a request?

 Can I renew a book borrowed from another Library?